 Could you run and walk for hours, leap over rocks, climb mountains, jump over streams, carry loads, sprint short distances, have a sound sleep and do it all again the next day?

 Your body was designed to do all that and more.
 So how much physical activity do you do?

-Nowadays we have cars or buses, washing machines and hardly any wood stoves.
+Nowadays we have cars or buses, washing machines and gas or electric stoves.
 Not many people grow vegies, and an adult usually drives kids where they want to go.